clp-research/image-description-sequences/README.md

-# image-description-sequences
+# "tell me more": a corpus of image description sequences
-We present the dataset of _description sequences_, a set of expressions that collectively are meant to single out one image from an (imagined) set of other similar images.
+We present a dataset of _description sequences_, a sequence of expressions that together are meant to single out one image from an (imagined) set of other similar images.
 These sequences were produced in a monological setting, but with the instruction to imagine they were provided to a partner who successively asked for more information (hence, *tell me more*).
 The example of such sequence is given below:

 ![sequence](sequence_example.jpg)